 For me, it was the number 1, and it may be different in your case, so just enter the selection number and press enter to save your choice.

-If you are reading the path, then you may be wondering, “What is Plymouth?”
+If you are reading the command, then you may be wondering, “What is Plymouth?”
 A Plymouth is used to hide all the details (dmesg) while the system boots up with a lovely splash image.

 This command may give you output like “update-alternatives: error: no alternatives for default.plymouth.”
 Simply ignore it and move on to the next steps.

-Step 4: Update initramfs and grub
+Update initramfs and grub

 You are about to update the initramfs file that was already loaded.
-After that, you will run update-grub commands to get back to the default menu.
-To do this, just run the following command:
+After that, you will run the update-grub

 If you don’t use the -u parameter with update-initramfs